 Students are required to complete 9 semester hours of electives to complete the program requirements.
-Up to two MAcc courses may be taken as electives by students in the MBA program as long as course prerequisites are met and the program director approves.
 A minimum of one elective course (3 credit hours) must be on an international business topic.
-However, for those students with a concentration in forensic accounting or entrepreneurship, the International elective requirement is waived.
+However, for those students with a concentration in forensic accounting, corporate accounting for managers, or entrepreneurship, the international elective requirement is waived.